UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

   r._measurement == "END_USE")
 ```

 This is similar to step 1 except it first defines a set start date-range for the selection.
-The reason for this because the end use category labels are stored with a constant timestamp of 2020-01-01T:00:00:00.
-By making the sure the query looks before this, it always captures the data.
+The reason for this is the end-use category labels are stored with a constant timestamp of 2020-01-01T:00:00:00.
+By making sure the query looks before this, it always captures the data.

 #### -step 5.